-a.
 Erasmus+

 The success of the Erasmus+ Programme at higher education level is a clear sign of recognition by Portuguese students of the personal, academic and professional advantages of their mobility for studies or training abroad.
 On the one hand, in the last twenty years, Portuguese students studying in Europe under mobility programmes have increased about five times, from about two thousand students in 2000 to ten thousand students in 2020.
 On the other hand, foreign students studying in Portugal under mobility programmes increased about six times, from about two thousand students to fifteen thousand students in the same period.
-This growth is associated with the recognition of a progressively integrated higher education System in European networks oriented towards excellence.
-This process recently originated the European Universities Initiative, which the Erasmus+ Education and Training Agency will carry on promoting within portuguese higher education instituitions, for further development for the next 2021-2027 programme.
+This growth is associated with the recognition of a progressively integrated higher education System in European networks, oriented towards excellence.
+This process recently originated the European Universities Initiative, which the Erasmus+ Education and Training Agency will carry on promoting within Portuguese higher education institutions, for further development for the 2021-2027 programme.

-Erasmus+ will continue to reinforce and encouraging integration into European networks as a critical path to rising quality, innovation and excellence of students as well as Portuguese higher education institutions.
-Transition between the current Erasmus+ Programme, completed by the end of 2020, and the next Erasmus+ Programme for the period 2021-2027 must be accompanied by modernization and reinforcement of the actions developed within the scope of the current programme.
-Thus, a strategy and an organizational and management structure must be ensured, reflecting growing challenges of the programme and, above all, the reinforcement of Portugal's participation.
+Erasmus+ will continue to reinforce and encourage integration into European networks as a critical path to rising quality, innovation and excellence of students as well as Portuguese higher education institutions.
+Transition between the Erasmus+ Programme completed by the end of 2020, and the new Erasmus+ Programme for the period 2021-2027 is accompanied by modernization and reinforcement of the actions developed within the Programme scope.
+Thus, a strategy and an organizational and management structure were ensured, reflecting growing challenges of the programme and, above all, the reinforcement of Portugal's participation.